aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 As you can see there already exists a `.main-content h1` style in the file.

-This is the style that gets overriden when we added the our own `.main-content h1` style to our local `style.scss` file.
+This is the style that gets overriden when we added our own `.main-content h1` style to our local `style.scss` file.

-Content from all other pages of the site get injected inside the `main` tag, that has a css class of `.main-content`, in the layout file.
+Content from each of the other pages of the site, when published, also get injected inside the `main` tag of the layout file.

 So any h1 headings in any of the pages of this blog will get the same stying.
-This is because each page get injected into the same location in the same layout file that we used to override the default layout in part 2.

-We can similarly override other html tags in our pages, by adding more overriding styles in the local `style.css` file.
+We can similarly override other html tag styles, by adding more overriding styles in our local `style.scss` file.

 ## Conclusion